lukehollis/lukehollis/README.md

 <img width="993" height="736" alt="Screenshot 2025-10-08 at 18 26 37" src="https://github.com/user-attachments/assets/6121cc1e-3eac-4b41-9207-d412cce4771a" />

-Recently, I've been using RL+SSL for training autonomous agents in simulations to study causal inference across diverse domains.
+Recently, I've been using RL+SSL for training autonomous agents in simulations to study causal inference across diverse domains such as the [SF 20k Personas Dataset](https://github.com/lukehollis/sf_20k_personas/tree/main).
 Email me if interested for more on this.